May 25 2012 09:34AM

 Hmm...well it's about holism here, we're moving into our John Lennon, Hindu-consciousness era and must consider the offence and the defence.
 Goal-differential...differential.
 Two become one.
 68%, booyah baby!
 Just as you're about to order Rosetta Hindi, you check the four years before the previous four years, just in case...

-53%, or a full ten percent lower than choosing by rank.
+53%, or a full ten percent lower than if you chose by rank during those years.
 Crap.

 Beaten, bruised, waking up in the gutter, you've got no place left to turn except your gut (currently turning in a different way, so scratch that) or the...gulp...stats people.
 They're like the mole people only mole people come up from underground every once in a while.
 Probably to watch the games.